Zeppelin500/MBusino/README.md

 * MQTT Topic: MBusino/calibrateValue
 * MQTT Payload: a float number e.g. -0.15

-Manipulate the offset of a single sensor by sending Sensor numbers and values.
+Manipulate the offset of a single sensor by sending sensor numbers and values.
 The transmitted value will be added to the current offset.
 First chose the sensor, then send the value.
-If a sensor is chosed, you can manipulate multiple times the same sensor.
+If a sensor is chosed, multiple manipulations of the same sensor are possible.

-### 4. Set all offsets to 0
+### 4. Set all offsets to zero
 * MQTT Topic: MBusino/calibrateSet0
 * MQTT Payload: no matter